 - Don’t plug one extension lead into another (daisy-chaining).

-- Keep leads in good condition, fully uncoil them before use to prevent overheating, and replace any that show signs of damage such as exposed wires or scorch marks.
+- Keep extension leads in good condition, fully uncoil them before use to prevent overheating, and replace any that show signs of damage such as exposed wires or scorch marks.

 - Position leads where they won’t be damaged by furniture or create a trip hazard.